 For best results, drink kombucha first thing in the morning.
 Or, drink kombucha at night at least 45 minutes after eating a fiber-rich meal.
 This will allow probiotics time to “take root” while you sleep.

 For those who would rather eat their probiotics, Natto is a traditional probiotic-rich Japanese food made from fermented soybeans, which can also help improve the diversity of gut flora.
 Additionally, natto is rich in Vitamin K, an increasingly important nutrient for vegans and those with poor bone health.

 Commonly eaten with rice as a breakfast item, natto is fast becoming a foodie favorite in the American market.
 It has a slippery and stringy texture like okra, which means most people will either love it or hate it.
 But in the realm of haute cuisine, however, natto has a cult, if niche, following.
 For example, the New Museum in New York City recently started serving “Hot Natto Cheese” sandwiches— grilled cheese smothered with black natto, tomato, and Dijon mustard.
 (Foodies take note: NYrture NY Natto is a great Instagram account for learning how to cook with natto, as well.)

-Looking for other ways to naturally boost your mood?
-Read our guide to staving off Seasonal Affective Disorder, or check out our Comprehensive Guide to Anxiety Relief.
-Those in the Los Angeles area should also check out “Running Therapy”— a new therapy treatment that is taking off with entrepreneurs in Southern California.
+Those in the Los Angeles area can also look into “Running Therapy”— a new treatment method that is taking off with entrepreneurs in Southern California.